10 work team-building activities your coworkers will love

 Related: 25 icebreakers for virtual meetings

-10 team-building activities your team will be grateful for
+10 team-building activities your office team will be grateful for

-Whether your workplace is remote or in-person, we have ideas for team-building activities that will foster connection in the workplace.
+Whether your workplace is remote or in-person, we have ideas for team building activities for work that will foster connection in the workplace.
+Some of these ideas work better as in-office team building exercises, but with a little creativity, they can be modulated for remote-friendliness.

 1. Blind drawing